 During the autumn I suddenly had three premieres in three months due to the postponements.

-When everything locked down again, I was ready to close down too.
+When everything locked down again, I was tired and ready to close down too.
 I pulled out the plug and a lot of material emerged and demanded to be processed.
 More anger and hurt.

 Even when I invited to be disturbed.